SachsLab/OpenMER/docs/usage-instructions.md

-First run the `mysqld` binary by double-clicking its shortcut.
-Then do the same for the `NeuroportDBS` batch file.
+* Run the MySQL daemon
+  * Win: `mysqld` (create a shortcut)
+  * macOS: `brew services start mysql`
+* Run OpenMER Suite
+  * Win: Use the batch file
+  * macOS: No batch file yet.

 Additional details follow.

+## Configure Neural Data Source

-## Blackrock NSP
+### Blackrock NSP

-The NSP must be on.
-Central should be running.
+* The NSP must be on.
-* If you are going to run this on the same computer that is configuring the hardware and that might run Central, Central must be running first.
-Central will not start after the NeuroportDBS software is already running.
-* If you are going to run this on a separate computer connected to the NSP over the network, then Central is not technically required except for the FeaturesGUI app.
-If the FeaturesGUI requirement for Central is problematic for you then please let us know and we will try to remove that dependency.
-* If you do not have the NSP available then follow the instructions above to setup a test environment.
+  * Can use nPlayServer instead for testing.
+* Central should be running first if OpenMER and Central are on the same PC.

+## Raw data visualization

+SweepGUI -- RasterGUI -- WaveformGUI

+No special instructions.
+These should work as long as a recognized data source is available.

+### Sweep Plot Audio

+The SweepGUI has the ability to stream one of the visualized channels out over the computer's speaker system.
+You can select which channel is being streamed either by clicking on one of the radio buttons near the top or by using a number on the keyboard (0 for silence, 1-N for each visualized channel).
+Alternatively, you may use left-arrow and right-arrow for cycling through the channels, and Space selects silence.
+We map a footpedal to right-arrow so the channels can be cycled without using hands.

 ## DDU

 * Choose the COM port the depth digitizer is connected to then click Open.
     * Choosing the wrong serial port may cause the application to hang.
 Force close then try again.
-If you are using the batch file to launch then this might mean closing all of the GUI applications and running the batch file again.
     * You can probably identify the correct COM port in Windows Control Panel >Device Manager > Serial & LPT devices.
 * By default, it will automatically stream the depth to both LSL and to the NSP (added to the .nev datafile as comments).
 You can change this behaviour by unchecking the boxes.
+* Enter your distance to target
 * If, like us, the depth readout isn't the same as your distance to target, then add an offset.
-    * For example, when using a StarDrive with NexFrame, and distance to target it 85.3 mm, and the StarDrive places the microelectrodes 60 mm toward target when the drive reads depth=0, the remaining distance to target is 25.3 mm, so we add an offset of `-25.3`.
-As the drive descends the microelectrodes, and the depth reading increases, the reported distance to target approaches 0 until passes the target then reports positive values.

-**For FHC motor controller V2**: It reports depth in um, so we have to scale the depth reading by 0.001 .
-The ability to detect which DDU is in use is not implemented in the DDU GUI so we manually edit DDUGUI.py to hard code the scaling.

-## SweepGUI -- RasterGUI -- WaveformGUI

-These 3 applications share the same simple instructions: First click "Connect" to open the NSP connection dialog then OK (assuming defaults are OK).
-Then click Add Plot to open the window.

-The connection settings are ignored if Central is running on the same computer, because the default connection method first attempts to connect to Central's shared memory.

-### Sweep Plot Audio

-The SweepGUI has the ability to stream one of the visualized channels out over the computer's speaker system.
-You can select which channel is being streamed either by clicking on one of the radio buttons near the top or by using a number on the keyboard (0 for silence, 1-N for each visualized channel).
-For convenience when using a simple keyboard emulation (e.g. footpad), you may use left-arrow and right-arrow for cycling through the channels, and Space selects silence.
+  * It defaults to -60 mm if it detects the DDU version most commonly associated with the StarDrive.

 ## Features

 Click connect, OK, Add Plot

 Then you're presented with a settings window.